 What is Payment Services.
 Making it as easy as possible for your customers to pay is essential for increasing conversions and sales.
-This is why a good Payment Services in your checkout page is critical.
+This is why a good Payment Services in your checkout shopping cart page is critical.
 It’s the final stop for people shopping on your website.
 It’s the place where they hand over their credit card information and finally part with their hard-earned cash.

 The Big Three Online Payment Services

 Paypal – 2.9% plus $0.30 per transaction.
 Processing more than 8 million payments daily.
 137 million active accounts in 193 markets and 26 currencies around the world.
 Easy to use.
 Low fees.
 No monthly fees.
 There is a reason they are the largest.

 Google Wallet – 2.9% for credit cards.
 Bank transfer and checks are free.
 Google’s version of PayPal, complete with money transfers and a Google Wallet Card!
 Google is aggressively focusing on expanding this payment feature online as well as retail locations.
 The disadvantage.
 You cannot be a corporation and use Google wallet.